daramir/terminal-slides-pub/README.md

 # terminal-slides-pub
 Compilation of my public presentations in Markdown.

+🔧  Uses:

+- reveal-hugo
-🔧 Uses [maaslalani/slides](https://github.com/maaslalani/slides) as a presentation framework and projection tool.
+-  [maaslalani/slides](https://github.com/maaslalani/slides) as a presentation framework and projection tool.